forta-network/docs/docs/sdk.md

     - `transactionPosition`
     - `type`
     - `error`
-    - `action` - object with following fields:
+    - `action` - object with the following fields:
         - `callType`
         - `to`
         - `from`